scnroy/east-austin-book-club/content/books/when-death-takes-something-from-you-you-give-it-back.md

 ---
 date: 2021-01-19T01:00:00Z
-title: 'When Death Takes Something from you, you give it back '
+title: 'When Death Takes Something From You, You Give it Back '
 author: Naja Marie Aidt
 cover: "/assets/9781566895934_fc_1024x1024.jpg"
 discussion_questions: ''